How Access to Affordable Transportation Leads to Better Health Outcomes for Older Adults

 - Rides that can’t accommodate mobility needs

-How can older adults get help with using transportation services?
+How can older adults get free or low-cost transportation options?

-There are a number of services that are designed to make getting around the community easier and affordable for older adults.
-Some options may suit their needs better than others, such as:6
+There are a number of senior transportation programs that are designed to make it easier and more affordable to get around.
+Some options may suit your needs better than others, such as:6

-- Reduced public transit fares: Many transit agencies that offer bus, train, and light rail options provide lower fares for older adults after they fill out an application to verify their age.
+- Reduced public transit fares: Many transit agencies that offer bus, train, and light rail options provide lower fares for older adults after they fill out an application to verify their age.7 Usually these fares are 50% off the peak rate and only apply during off-peak hours.
+It's up to the individual agencies to define what "off-peak" means, so make sure to ask.

-- Dial-A-Ride: Your city or county may offer a phone number for older adults and people with disabilities to call and schedule rides 1-2 days in advance.
-Riders may need to register as a user in advance before scheduling rides.
-Personal care assistants may be able to ride along for free, and the level of help offered to get into the vehicle will vary depending on where you live.
+- Dial-A-Ride: Your city or county may offer a phone number for older adults age 60+ and people with disabilities to call and schedule rides 1–2 days in advance.
+You may need to register as a user first before you can schedule any rides.
+If you have a personal care assistant, they might be able to ride along with you for free.
+Otherwise, the level of help you'll have to get into and out of the vehicle will vary depending on where you live.

 - Medicaid Non-Emergency Medical Transportation (NEMT): Medicaid can pay for transportation to medical appointments, which may include the use of public transportation, taxis, and rideshare vehicles.

-- Volunteer transportation: Local organizations may have volunteer drivers whom older adults can plan rides with for free or a small fee.
+- Volunteer transportation: Local organizations may provide volunteer drivers whom you can tap for rides.
+These rides may be free or have a small fee.
 Volunteers may be able to offer extra assistance in getting riders in and out of their homes and a driver’s vehicle.
+Start by checking with your local Area on Aging (use the Eldercare Locator to find one near you).

-- Shared ride services: Rideshare companies such as Lyft and Uber allow older adults to create an account and schedule rides on their smartphone at their convenience.
-The fare will vary based on the time of day and distance they travel.
-Depending on where they live, riders may be able to request wheelchair-accessible vehicles,8,9 or assistance with getting in and out of vehicles and to the front door.10,11 Health care groups have also partnered with these companies to schedule non-emergency medical transportation to and from medical appointments.12,13
+- Shared ride services: Rideshare companies such as Lyft and Uber allow you to create an account and schedule rides at your convenience using a mobile app.
+Fares will vary based on the time of day and distance you travel.
+Depending on where you live, you might be able to request wheelchair-accessible vehicles,8,9 or assistance with getting in and out of vehicles and to the front door.10,11 Health care groups have also partnered with these companies to schedule non-emergency medical transportation to and from medical appointments.12,13

-As the use of autonomous or self-driving vehicles continues to grow in cities across the U.S., the technology may have potential as another transportation option for older adults.
-In a 2021 NCOA and Volkswagen Group of America survey of 2,500 adults age 55 and older, 75% of respondents expect to use self-driving ride hailing technology in the future and 71% said it would help them maintain their independence.
+As the use of autonomous (self-driving) vehicles continues to grow in cities across the U.S., you potentially may have another transportation option.
+An NCOA and Volkswagen Group of America survey of 2,500 adults age 55 and older, 75% of respondents expect to use self-driving ride hailing technology in the future and 71% said it would help them maintain their independence.

 Sources